nodeshift/nodejs-reference-architecture/docs/operations/logging.md

 ```

 2) Define a log [formatter](https://getpino.io/#/docs/api?id=formatters-object)
-that adds the desired entries into the log.
-An example is:
+that adds the desired entries into the log:
 ```
 import { getOrCreateNamespace } from './cls_hooked';
 const session = getOrCreateNamespace('logging');